 - 1. There are special circumstances applicable to the subject property or its intended use; and - 2.
 The granting of the variance shall not result in: - a.
 An increase or decrease in the rate or volume of surface water run-off; - b.
 An adverse impact on a wetland, water course or water body; - c.
 Degradation of water quality; or - d.
 Otherwise impair attainment of the objectives of this Law.

 Section Seventeen: Effective Date

-This Law shall become effective on May 1, 2003.
+This Law shall become effective upon filing with Department of State.